Tropical Green Building Principles And TechniquesBCA Green Mark

 - Lowering lighting and air conditioning expenses.

 Architects attempt to utilize natural air circulation and keep humidity out of the buildings as much as possible.
-Ventilation is key in Tropical Green Building design.
+Ventilation is a major key factor in the Tropical Green Building design.
 Site selection is obviously important and tree cover around the grounds helps improve the internal climate of the building.
-Tropical Green Building design often uses rainwater harvesting where permitted by law and solar panels to take advantage of the sun exposure in the tropics.
+Tropical Green Building Principle design often uses rainwater harvesting where permitted by law and solar panels to take advantage of the sun exposure in the tropics.

 Natural lighting gets incorporated through the use of large windows, but overhangs are often utilized.
 Building design in tropical climates strives for the reduction of direct heat gain from solar radiation, so protected openings and walls also matter.
 Often designers use domed structures with high ceilings.